Privacy and cookies

 How long we keep your information

-We will keep your personal information for as long as you are a tenant, service user and or employee of Midlands Rural Housing.
+We will keep your personal information for as long as you are a tenant, service user and or employee.
 After you stop being a tenant, service user and or employee, we may keep your data for up to 10 years for one of these reasons:

-From time to time we would like to send you information about services of ours we feel may be of interest to you.
+From time to time we would like to send you information about services of ours and other members of the group we feel may be of interest to you.

 Access to and correction of the information we hold on you